-5 people killed, several others injured in shooting at Maryland newspaper
+5 people killed, 2 injured in ‘targeted attack’ shooting at Maryland newspaper

-ANNAPOLIS, Md. -- Five people were killed and several others were injured at a newspaper headquarters in Maryland Thursday afternoon, authorities confirmed at a press conference.
+ANNAPOLIS, Md. -- Five people were killed and two were injured at a newspaper headquarters in Maryland Thursday afternoon, the Anne Arundel County Police Department confirmed at a press conference.

-The shooting happened in the newsroom of the Capital Gazette, at 888 Bestgate Road in Annapolis.
+The shooting happened at the Capital Gazette, at 888 Bestgate Road in Annapolis.

+Authorities called the shooting at "targeted attack" on the Capital Gazette and said threats were sent to the newspaper on social media prior to the attack.

 Phil Davis, a reporter at the Capital Gazette, tweeted, "Gunman shot through the glass door to the office and opened fire on multiple employees.
 Can't say much more and don't want to declare anyone dead, but it's bad."